calinbiberea/towards-joint-defence-framework/README.md

 - **defences/**
     - Contains .py files implementing popular defences (adversarial training and regularization methods).
+    - Contains inside **mahalanobis_detector/** the necessary files to deploy a Mahalanobis-detector.

 - **models/**
     - Contains .py files with the model architectures used.